Free Business Advice for Startups

 Are you looking for some free business advice for startups?
 Do you want some help with writing a business plan?
-If yes, this post is for you.
-There’s information on writing a business plan and some free business advice London tips from Maximum Solutions Consulting Ltd. A boutique business advice and coaching consultancy, which supports startups in and around London.
+This blog includes information on writing a business plan and some free business advice tips from Maximum Solutions Consulting Ltd. A boutique business advice and coaching consultancy, which supports startups in and around London.

 You’ve had that lightning bolt moment and come up with a great business idea.
 Now you want to put your idea into action.
 Have you thought about writing a business plan?
-The Government has put together some free business advice for startups and how to write a business plan here.
+The Government has put together some free business advice for startups.
+For instance, how to write a business plan.

-Writing a business plan is key to ensuring your business idea is carefully planned and organised.
-It can also serve as a checklist because ideally, it includes your high level objectives.
-Most importantly, if you’re considering finance, you’ll need a robust business plan to support your business idea and application for finance. i.e. from investors, crowdfunding or maybe a loan from an organization like The Startup Loans Company.
+Writing a business plan is key to ensuring your business is carefully planned and organised.
+A good business plan can also serve as a checklist because ideally, it includes your high level objectives.
+Most importantly, if you’re considering finance, you’ll need a robust business plan to support your business idea and application for finance. i.e. from investors, crowdfunding or maybe a loan from an organisation like The Startup Loans Company.

 - An executive summary, which includes your business name and location.
-It also includes a brief description of the products or services, company values and a mission statement
+Most importantly, a brief description about the products or services, company values and a mission statement.

-- Products or Services, which is a more detailed and thorough look at your service offerings. e. benefits, copyright, patents etc., research and development
+- Products or Services, which is a more detailed and thorough look at your service offerings. e.g. benefits, copyright, patents etc., research and development.

 - Market Analysis, which is a more detailed look at your competitors.
-Include the advantages and disadvantages you have over the competition (to identify any gaps and areas of improvement and future growth.
-In addition, a more detailed look at your target customer/market segment, including size and demographics
+Include the advantages and disadvantages you have over the competition.
+This will also identify any gaps and areas of improvement and future growth.
+In addition, a more detailed look at your target customer/market segment, including size and demographics.

-- Financing, which includes how you plan to finance your business and a back-up plan in case things don’t go to plan.
+- Financing, which includes how you plan to finance your business.
+Most importantly, a back-up plan in case things don’t go to plan.
 In addition, it’s good practice to include at least a 12-month cash flow forecast.
-This includes any known committed and contracted costs as well as a forecast for other costs.
-Be sure to carefully forecast your planned revenue, based on your marketing strategy and any other factors that may influence revenue.
-Consider invoice payment terms and when revenue will hit the books
+This includes any known committed and contracted costs.
+Be sure to carefully forecast sales revenue, based on your marketing strategy and any other external factors.
+Consider invoice payment terms and when revenue will hit the books.

-Remember, things change and so your business plan needs to be flexible and kept up to date.
+Remember, things change and so your business plan needs to be flexible.
+Most importantly, keep your business plan up to date.
 Prepare for the unexpected to mitigate risk, reduce duplication and waste.
 This will help your business operate efficiently, which in turn helps cash flow.

-Steve Wyatt, Business Advisor London has published several short videos to help entrepreneurs, small business owners and managers.
-If you’d like to browse the available free business advice for startups.
+Steve Wyatt, Business Advisor London, has published several short videos to help entrepreneurs, small business owners and managers.
+Visit the YouTube Channel and browse the full list of available free business advice for startups.
 Alternatively, please see the selected business advice for startups tips videos below.

 - Making the Jump from PAYE to Self-Employed